orbisgis/h2gis/docs/dev/ST_Extent.md

 {% endhighlight %}

 ### Description
-Returns the extent `POLYGON` that encloses the `GEOMETRYCOLLECTION`.
+Returns the minimum bounding box that encloses the `GEOMETRYCOLLECTION`.

 ### Examples